About the Team

 Deputy Director and Senior Staff Attorney

 Stephen is a graduate of Drury College in Springfield, Missouri, and of Stanford Law School.
-At Stanford Law School, Stephen was active in the East Palo Alto Community Law Project, was a Stanford Law Review executive editor, and received a Skadden Foundation Fellowship that brought him to FLAG in 1993.
+In law school, Stephen was active in the East Palo Alto Community Law Project, was a Stanford Law Review Executive Editor, and received a Skadden Foundation Fellowship that brought him to FLAG in 1993.

-At FLAG, Stephen’s work has centered on discrimination in agricultural lending, debtor-creditor issues, disaster assistance, federal farm programs, sustainable agriculture and direct marketing, and the problems of farmers contracting for livestock production.
-He served as Senior Counsel in the Office of the Monitor in the Pigford case, and is at present the court-appointed Ombudsman for the In re Black Farmers Discrimination case.
+At FLAG, Stephen’s work has centered on discrimination in agricultural lending, debtor-creditor issues for farmers, Covid-19 and disaster assistance, legal issues for beginning farmers, federal farm and farm loan programs, problems of farmers contracting for carbon capture and for livestock production, urban farming land access, sustainable agriculture, and farmer direct marketing.
+In addressing these issues Stephen has worked closely with dozens of grass roots farm organizations.
+He also served as Senior Counsel in the Office of the Monitor in the Pigford case and as the court-appointed Ombudsman for the In re Black Farmers Discrimination case.

 Court Admissions: